-Northamptonshire residents are being urged to ensure their chimneys are well maintained, as the Fire Service sees an increasing number of chimney fires.
+Northamptonshire residents are being urged to ensure their chimneys are well maintained ahead of the Christmas period.

-With winter proving the most popular time of the year to relax in front of the fireplace, it’s also the most common time of year for our crews to get called out.
+Winter is the most popular time of the year for people to relax in front of the fireplace, but this also makes it one of the busiest times of the year for NFRS crews to be called out.

 Chimneys should be cleaned four times a year if you are using wood, twice a year if you are using coal, and at least once a year if you are using smokeless fuels, oil or gas.